salcedoe/MtMdocs/docs/matlabBasics/ControlFlow.md

 So, for the value `19`, the `isprime(x)` expression would resolve to true, and *`str`* would be set to 'a prime number' because 19 is a prime number.
 No other expressions would be tested.

-For the value `9`, the first expression would resolve to FALSE (`9` is not prime), but the second expression would resolve to TRUE, and *`str`* would be set to 'a perfect square` (1).
+For the value `9`, the first expression would resolve to FALSE (`9` is not prime), but the second expression would resolve to TRUE, and *`str`* would be set to 'a perfect square' (1).
 The third expression would be ignored.
 { .annotate }

 1. `9` is of course a perfect square: `3 x 3`